GATE 2026 Electrical Engineering Syllabus (Out) - Download GATE EE Syllabus PDF, Important Topics/Chapters, Section Wise Weightage

 4%

-The GATE 2025 syllabus for EE includes 10 sections and 1 section of General Aptitude.
-Studying such a large syllabus can be challenging but not impossible.
+The GATE 2026 syllabus for EE includes 10 sections and 1 section of General Aptitude.
+Studying such a large syllabus can be challenging, but not impossible.
 Passing the GATE exam required dedication toward studies and a proper study plan.
-Candidates must go through the GATE preparation strategy 2025 given below.
+You must go through the GATE preparation strategy 2026 given below.

 • Begin studying as per the GATE study plan.
 Understand the topic.
 Have a good comprehension of the topics.
 Memorize the theoretical section.
 Learn the formulas.
 Practice numerical questions.

 • Solve GATE previous year question papers, GATE mock test, and sample papers to practice for the exam.
-Solving the previous year's paper can help you in analyzing your exam preparation, improve your time management skills, and work on your weak topics for the test.
+Solving the previous year's paper can help you analyze your exam preparation, improve your time management skills, and work on your weak topics for the test.

 • Do revisions frequently of the complete GATE syllabus.